 Which strand of family therapy for eating disorders is best?

 The first trials for the treatment of anorexia nervosa were done in the Child and Adolescent part of Maudsley, where the approach continues to evolve under Ivan Eisler and Mima Simic.
 Nowadays they place quite an emphasis on multifamily therapy.
 The team are training therapists worldwide but mostly in England and Wales.
 There is no certification and no obligatory supervision or mentoring, so there is no easy way to know how specialised a therapist will be.
 There is a very instructive Maudsley service manual, but from interviews I've read, the team are not keen on any rigid adherence to manuals.
 The manual describes the approach as one of 'systemic family therapy' applied to eating disorders, and refers to it as FT-AN ('anorexia-focused family therapy') or FT-BN, the equivalent for bulimia.

 FT-AN and FT-BN feature in England's NICE guidelines , which were developed with the participation of Maudsley's child and adolescent eating disorder service.

 Confusingly, many therapists in England who received training from the Maudsley child and adolescent team say they're "doing FBT" even when, in some cases, they don't seem to be familiar with the FBT manual.
 FBT seems to have become a bit of an umbrella term world-wide.

 What is FBT and is it different from "Maudsley"?

-In the US, James Lock and Daniel Le Grange conducted further trials on the family therapy initially developed at London's Maudsley child and adolescent services.
-To do so they needed to outline with more precision the method they were testing: this resulted in a manual for what they named Family-Based Treatment (FBT) (and — confusion, confusion — Americans may refer to it as 'The Maudsley method’ even though it's now a bit different from what is done at the Maudsley service).
+In the US, James Lock and Daniel Le Grange conducted further trials on the family therapy approach originating from London's Maudsley child and adolescent services.
+To do so they needed to outline with more precision the method they were testing: this resulted in a manual for what they named Family-Based Treatment (FBT).
+And — confusion, confusion — Americans may refer to it as 'The Maudsley method’ even though it's now a bit different from what is done at the Maudsley service.